ElectricalGang

 Suspension Insulator

 Electrical insulators work to resist the flow of electrical current and work on the principle of resilience to protect the electrical device from short circuits.
 Some of the best examples of insulators are wood, plastic, and polymer.
 Insulators are mainly used for large overhead transmission lines.
-Whose function is supported by poles or towers to prevent leakage of currents.
-Many types of insulators are used in the transmission line such as pin type, suspension type, post type, strain type, spool type, ceramic type, non-ceramic type, etc.
+Whose function is supported by poles or towers to prevent leakage of currents?
+Many types of insulators are used in the transmission line such as pin type, suspension type, post type, strain type, spool-type, ceramic type, non-ceramic type, etc.

-Also Read: Types of Electrical Insulator in Transmission (Overhead) Lines | Applications of Electrical Insulator
+Suggested Read: Types of Electrical Insulator in Transmission (Overhead) Lines

 What is Suspension Insulator?